benchristel/audition/README.md

 `lexicon.txt` looks like this:

 ```
-at          - ubu
+at          ubu
-away        - grom
+away        grom
-bear_animal X morg
+bear_animal morg
-car         X gilm
+car         gilm
-drive       X dyhrem
+drive       dyhrem
-like        X peth
+like_v      peth
 ```

 The first column contains glosses; these must not have spaces but can contain any other characters.

-The second column contains a `-` to indicate that the row is "unlocked", or `X` to indicate that it is "locked".
-Words in unlocked rows are regenerated randomly when you run `au`, while words in locked rows are preserved.
-The second column is optional; if not specified, the default is "locked".
+The second column contains the translation in your conlang.
+It must not contain spaces.
+Columns after the second one are ignored; you can put comments there if you like, or leave old versions of words around for later reference/revival.

 The `morphology` directory contains scripts, each of which performs a morphological operation on a word.
 The scripts are invoked with the input word as an argument and are expected to output the inflected form on standard output.

-The `generate` file is a program that generates a word at random.

 `sample.txt` should contain sentences built from glosses in `lexicon.txt` and inflections in `morphology`.
-These will be translated when `au` runs.
+Translations of these sentences will be printed to the terminal when you run `au`.
 Lines beginning with `>` are simply copied into the output.
 E.g.

 ```
 > Bears like to drive cars.